Nicholas-Mercado/reading-notes/c301/class-08.md

 **Give an example of a good URI.
 What does it mean to have a ‘chatty’ web API?**

+A API that makes a lot of web requests to a web server

 **Is this a good or a bad thing?**

+A API that is chatty is a bad thing cause it imposes a larger load on the webserver.

 **What status code does a successful GET request return?**

+status code 200 (OK)

 **What status code does an unsuccessful GET request return?**

+status code 201 (Created)

 **What status code does a successful POST request return?**

+status code 201 (Created)

 **What status code does a successful DELETE request return?**

+status code 204 (No Content)

 <cite>RESTful web API design,https://docs.microsoft.com/en-us/azure/architecture/best-practices/api-design</cite>